WHY YOU CAN’T AFFORD TO OVERLOOK OPTIMIZING YOUR PRICING

 3. Buyer personas

 Who is buying your product and how can you target the best customer segment?
-Pricing optimization software can tell you which customer segments and demographics you should be targeting, as well as which features and value propositions customers are most willing to pay for.
+Pricing optimization software can help you with customer segmentation and tell you which demographics you should be targeting, as well as which features and value propositions customers are most willing to pay for.

 5. Moving to a subscription model